Turku Bioscience P.O. Box 123, BioCity

 The complexity of pathogen-host interactions is investigated in our group by looking at proteins involved in stress protection and adhesion.
 Understanding the mechanistic details of bacterial survival under various forms of stress could be useful in the design of novel ways to combat or prevent disease.
 Peroxide resistance, for example, plays a major role in the survival of bacteria and the spread of disease.
 We are particularly interested in a class of ferritin-like proteins that are able to bind and oxidize iron.
 By combining site-directed mutagenesis, protein structure determination and X-ray absorption spectroscopy we aim to provide a more comprehensive view of the role and function of ferritin-like proteins in bacterial survival.
 Adhesion offers alternative solutions to combat antibiotic resistance and we are currently working on newly identified proteins to provide structural insights for the design of new antibacterial strategies.

-Signalling is a biological process that depends strongly on molecular recognition and protein-protein interactions.
-Our aim is to understand the structural aspects of this process at atomic level and to use the obtained structural information for the development of novel ways of therapeutic intervention in disease.
+Signaling is a biological process that depends strongly on molecular recognition and protein-protein interactions.
+Our aim is to understand the structural aspects of this process at the atomic level and to use the obtained structural information for the development of novel ways of therapeutic intervention in disease.

 - Enzyme structure and function